radek-kricek/population-exposure-climate-change/README.md

     exp_world.append(avg_world)   # store the average inside of the list
 ```

-merging data frames, grouping and clustering with k-means
+Merging data frames, grouping and clustering with k-means.

 ```
 # merge